 Farm characteristics

-To determine how proximate threats, including intensification, may threaten traditional farming systems and breed diversity, respondents were asked to detail how their farming practices have changed over the preceding 10 years (Figure 3).
+To determine how intensification may threaten traditional farming systems and breed diversity, respondents were asked to detail how their farming practices have changed over the preceding 10 years (Figure 3).
 Increases to dairy cattle herd size were reported by 52% of respondents.
-Of the 20% of our sample that reported manual hay cutting, 74% reported this to be either stable or increasing – a clear response to EU incentives that reward small-holders for manual hay cutting.
+Of the 20% of our sample that reported manual hay cutting, 74% reported this to be either stable or increasing; a clear response to EU incentives that reward small-holders for the activity.
 Mechanical hay cutting was also reported to be increasing (67% of respondents).
-Some 54% of farmers stated their sheep herd size was increasing.
-These changes suggest farm systems in Transylvania are intensifying through increased mechanisation and growing herd numbers.
+Some 54% of farmers stated their sheep herd size was increasing..